Vectorworks/developer-scripting/Function Reference/Functions/GetFirstChild.md

 # GetFirstChild

 ## Description
 Gets the last child within the specified element path.
-Use [[VS:GetPreviousElement| GetPreviousElement]] to step through the rest of the elements at the same nesting level.
+Use [ GetPreviousElement](GetPreviousElement.md) to step through the rest of the elements at the same nesting level.

 ```pascal
 FUNCTION GetFirstChild(